SixArm/mast-cell-help/topics/anaphylaxis/index.md

 Common triggers for anaphylaxis include:

-* Food Allergens: Foods like peanuts, tree nuts, shellfish, milk, eggs, and wheat are common triggers for anaphylaxis.
+* **Food Allergens**: Foods like peanuts, tree nuts, shellfish, milk, eggs, and wheat are common triggers for anaphylaxis.

-* Insect Stings: Stings from bees, wasps, hornets, yellow jackets, and fire ants can cause anaphylaxis.
+* **Insect Stings**: Stings from bees, wasps, hornets, yellow jackets, and fire ants can cause anaphylaxis.

-* Medications: Certain medications, including antibiotics (e.g., penicillin), non-steroidal anti-inflammatory drugs (NSAIDs), and contrast media used in medical imaging, can trigger anaphylactic reactions.
+* **Medications**: Certain medications, including antibiotics (e.g., penicillin), non-steroidal anti-inflammatory drugs (NSAIDs), and contrast media used in medical imaging, can trigger anaphylactic reactions.

-* Latex: Exposure to latex, often found in gloves and medical equipment, can cause anaphylaxis in some individuals.
+* **Latex**: Exposure to latex, often found in gloves and medical equipment, can cause anaphylaxis in some individuals.

-* Other Allergens: Anaphylaxis can also be triggered by other allergens, such as latex, exercise-induced allergens, and allergens found in some occupational settings.
+* **Other Allergens**: Anaphylaxis can also be triggered by other allergens, such as latex, exercise-induced allergens, and allergens found in some occupational settings.

 Anaphylaxis can recur, so it's crucial for individuals who have experienced it to follow up with an allergist or immunologist to identify the trigger, receive education on prevention, and develop a personalized anaphylaxis action plan.
 This plan may include carrying epinephrine auto-injectors and knowing how to use them.